An angular dimension is a group design object. It allows for the dimensioning of angular distances.

-Position the cursor over the first reference object then click or press Enter to anchor the first dimension reference (the inside reference).
+Position the cursor over the first reference object and click or press Enter to anchor the first dimension reference (the inside reference).

-Move the cursor to the next required position associated with the first object being dimensioned then click or press Enter to anchor the second dimension reference (the outside reference).
+Move the cursor to the next required position associated with the first object being dimensioned and click or press Enter to anchor the second dimension reference (the outside reference).

-Position the cursor over the second reference object then click or press Enter to anchor the third dimension reference (the inside reference).
+Position the cursor over the second reference object and click or press Enter to anchor the third dimension reference (the inside reference).

-Move the cursor to the next required position associated with the second object being dimensioned then click or press Enter to anchor the fourth dimension reference (the outside reference).
+Move the cursor to the next required position associated with the second object being dimensioned and click or press Enter to anchor the fourth dimension reference (the outside reference).

-When dimensioning an object, anchor points become available to you that highlight where the dimension can be attached.
-The point nearest the cursor will be the one used and where the dimension will attach if you proceed to click or press Enter.
+When dimensioning an object, anchor points become available to you, highlighting where the dimension can be attached.
+The point nearest the cursor will be the one used, and where the dimension will attach if you proceed to click or press Enter.

 Additional actions that can be performed during placement are:

-Press the + and - keys (on the numeric keypad) to cycle forward and backward through all visible layers in the design to change placement layer quickly.
+Press the + and - keys (on the numeric keypad) to cycle forward and backward through all visible layers in the design respectively – to change placement layer quickly.

-While attributes can be modified during placement (Tab to open the Properties panel), keep in mind that these will become the default settings for further placement unless the Permanent option on the PCB Editor – Defaults page of the Preferences dialog is enabled.
+While attributes can be modified during placement (Tab to bring up associated properties dialog), bear in mind that these will become the default settings for further placement unless the Permanent option on the PCB Editor – Defaults page of the Preferences dialog is enabled.
 When this option is enabled, changes made will affect only the object being placed and subsequent objects placed during the same placement session.

 When an angular dimension object is selected, the following editing handles are available: